alrojasduarte86/diff/README.md

     "rightData": "[{\"id\":\"67890\"},\n{\"id\":\"12345\"},\n{\"id\":\"1111\"},\n{\"id\":\"2222\"}]"
 }
 ```
-In this case ```rightData``` attribute of the response holds the decoded version of the body that was sent as part of the response
+In this case ```rightData``` attribute of the response holds the decoded version of the body that was sent as part of the request

 * GET /v1/diff/{id}/: Is used to get the diffs between the left and right pieces of data that have {id} as their id